xemu-project/xemu-website/docs/docs/dashboard.md

 ## Default xemu Dashboard

 The [pre-formatted Xbox HDD image](required-files.md#hard-disk-image), does not contain the official Xbox dashboard.
-Instead it contains only an **unsigned** "dummy" dashboard, intended to be replaced.
+Instead it contains a lightweight, open source dashboard with basic functionality: [xemu-dashboard](https://github.com/xemu-project/xemu-dashboard).

-It is not strictly required to replace the dummy dashboard.
-Games can still be launched with the dummy dashboard installed.
+It is not strictly required to replace xemu-dashboard with the official Xbox dashboard.
+Games can still be launched with xemu-dashboard.

-Because the dummy dashboard is unsigned, you may see an error message when starting xemu with an unmodified retail BIOS image due to the system failing to find a properly signed dashboard.
+Because xemu-dashboard is unsigned, you may see an error message when starting xemu with an unmodified retail BIOS image due to the system failing to find a properly signed dashboard.